 As math enthusiasts ourselves, we understand the joy and delight logical deduction, theoretical exploration and abstract problem can bring to the table.
 Deepening one's mathematical knowledge brings about a state of flow — a mental experience we want to bring forth to the world.

-However, not everyone is aware that such things exist in mathematics, .which is why we're determined to put forth more mathematical goodness using the tools we have at our disposal — so as to make your mathematical life richer, more substantial, and more meaningful.
+However, not everyone is aware that such things exist in mathematics, .which is why we're determined to put forth more mathematical goodness through our hub, vault, and other tools we have at our disposal — so as to make your mathematical life richer, more substantial, and more meaningful.

 People in the field of higher mathematics often talk about reforming mathematical education at the K-12 level.
 For us, we'd rather take a different approach and ask: